davidlublink/cpp_piano/README.md

      ./piano | nc 127.0.0.1 9800

-With this running, you can here the piano from the synthesizer.
+The piano can now be heard from the synthesizer, when combined with a proper and a speakers.

 Known issues
  * Code is not documented
- * Sounds like keyboard is being pounded
  * Only has 32 notes out of 88
  * The code was written for my specific setup

- === State of development ===
+ * No pedals
+ * No other features